 Judges are science educators from surrounding high schools.
 Projects are judged on their originality, use of the scientific method, neatness, communication skills, and quality of written report.
 Students with superior projects will be awarded first, second,and third place medals in each division.

-Fifth through eighth grade students participate in the Woodmen of America Speech Contest each year.
-Students are required to research, write, and deliver a 3-5 minute speech based around a specific theme decided by Woodmen of America.
+Fifth through eighth grade students participate in the STJB Speech Contest each year.
+Students are required to research, write, and deliver a 3-5 minute speech based around a specific theme chosen by the Language Arts teacher each year.